 This section calculates the Total Amount that will be displayed under the FY End Date of this model.

 Then, the Total Amount is filtered here using the FILTER function.
-Therefore, it’s just displaying the Total Amount with the date that are within the range of the StartDate and EndDate.
+Therefore, it’s just displaying the Total Amount with the date that is within the range of the StartDate and EndDate.

 With this logic, it enables me to dynamically display the amount by financial years here as I select options from the Customers and Fiscal Year slicers.